 Hence, SSOScan is designed to explore target sites using different option settings if enrollment does not succeed with the initial settings.
 It will continue to attempt to complete the enrollment process using different settings until either all configurations have been exhausted or the timeout threshold is reached.
-SSOScan avoids doing duplicate work by detecting if a click attempt has resulted in a previously visited or completely explored state (see our tech report for details [33]).
+SSOScan avoids doing duplicate work by detecting if a click attempt has resulted in a previously visited or completely explored state (see Appendix B for details).